ColorProgrammy/Kiwi/README.md

 **License:**

-Kiwi is released under the `Apache License 2.0`.
+Kiwi is released under the `Apache-2.0 License`.
 See the `LICENSE` file for the full license text.

 **Installation & Usage:**